stupplab/SAXScells/LIX/flat15/README.md

 **File description:**

 - slot_guide.stl: 3D model of a guide to place the double adhesive tape to the strip.
 We find it not very necessary (alignment by eye is usually sufficient), but if you are having difficulty applying the tape straight, this may help.
+- transparency_brookhaven.svg: 2D vector file for spacing between the aluminum arm and the sample strips to prevent the glass from contacting the aluminum.
+This should be laser-cut out of 1mm thick cast acrylic plate (or anything thicker than tape + glass, and is uniform in thickness).